ProjectL/Locale/README.md

   >or territory and whether through laws, norms, power or language."[1]
 It relates to processes and
   >decisions that seek to define actions, grant power and verify performance."*

-In order to communicate with a random L TV in the wild via txt, one must text a phone #.
+In order to interact with an L in the wild you can txt a ph number.
-That phone # represents a Locale in which that L TV resides.
+That phone # represents a Locale in which that L resides in.

-Like phone numbers have area codes that associate the number to a region, well L objects are associated to a Locale or a Network if you will. it's just order.
+Just like phone numbers has an area code that associate a random set of numbers to a region, well L objects are associated to a Locale or a Network if you will, that has a phone number. it's just order.

-When a user first starts up her L Remote she's assigned to a region, more than likely one geographically near to her.
+When a user first starts up her L Remote she's assigned to a Locale, more than likely one geographically near to her.

 It's just like there are governments in different countries, in different cities, that all pretty much do the same thing but differently based on the local ppl, the local moods, the local cultures, the local environment @ hand.